Sas2k/Lemon/README.md

 - a terminal app to create app [create-lemon-app < app-name >]
 - Reactivity (See `examples/reactivity-example`)

-> If you want to have live reloading try Py-Mon (https://github.com/kevinjosethomas/py-mon)
+> If you want to have live reloading try uvicorn: https://www.uvicorn.org/

 > If you don't think this isn't capable of doing anything check this out -> https://portfolio-sas2k.vercel.app/ | https://github.com/Sas2k/portfolio